 During Qurbani, every non-disabled Muslim is expected to make a donation that ensures families living in poverty can receive a share of a sacrificed animal.

-Qurbani rules help us celebrate Qurbani as the Prophet would have intended and we have detailed these below with other Qurbani FAQs.
+Giving Qurbani rules and regulations help us celebrate Qurbani as the Prophet (SAW) would have intended, and we have detailed these below with other Qurbani FAQs.

-Qurbani marks the completion of Hajj, the pilgrimage made to the holy city and is celebrated with friends and family over the days of Eid al-Adha.
+Qurbani marks the completion of Hajj, the pilgrimage made to the holy city, and is celebrated with friends and family over the days of Eid al-Adha.